How effective delays shape oscillatory dynamics in neuronal networks: Amplitude Equations

 \subsection{General framework for the weakly nonlinear calculation: Codimension 1 bifurcations}

 Here we briefly describe the general framework for the weakly nonlinear calculation for the Turing, Hopf and Turing-Hopf bifurcations.
-We use a multiple-scales approach which takes advantage of the fact there is a near-zero eigenvalue in the vicinity of a bifurcation which is responsible for the slow temporal evolution of the critical eigenmode.
-This is a standard method, see e.g. \cite{holmes95}.
+We use the standard multiple-scales approach which takes advantage of the fact there is a near-zero eigenvalue in the vicinity of a bifurcation which is responsible for the slow temporal evolution of the critical eigenmode (see e.g. \cite{holmes95}).

-For simplicity we first rewrite Eq.\ref{eq:rate} as
+For simplicity we first rewrite Eq.(\ref{eq:rate}) as

 where $\langle fg \rangle\equiv \frac{1}{2\pi}\int_{-\pi}^{\pi}dyf(y-x)g(y,t-D)$.
 We study the stability of the steady state solution $R=\Phi\Big( J_{0}R+I\Big)$, where $J(x)=J_{0}+2\sum_{n=1}^{\infty}J_{n}\cos{nx}$.
 We expand the rates, the connectivity and the input current as